Two low-barrier crypto prop firms. One built for crypto from day one. Here is how they compare where it counts.

 News Trading and Weekend Holding

-Both firms also permit weekend holding.
+Both firms permit weekend holding.
 Positions can remain open over the weekend without triggering a breach.
 For crypto traders running swing trades or multi-day positions across weekends, this is a meaningful structural advantage over firms that force Friday-close position management.

 Platform: MT5 Flexibility vs DXtrade Specialisation